-The use of live, or automated, facial recognition (LFR) software by law enforcement in public places is increasing rapidly in the UK.
+The use of live or automated, facial recognition (LFR) software by law enforcement in public places is fast increasing in the UK.
 It enables rapid surveillance of thousands of people.
-Whilst the use of LFR software to locate serious offenders has obvious benefits to law enforcement authorities, concerns have been raised by civil liberties groups […]
+However, the increased use of LFR also highlights the tricky balance between an individuals’ right to privacy and the need for police powers to keep […]

 The impact of Coronavirus has meant that many retailers and other businesses have had to close their premises or are suffering a severe downturn in business.
 As a consequence some are refusing delivery or delaying payment.
 Suppliers have been asking us for advice on how they can support their customers during this difficult time without […]